emad-elsaid/emad-elsaid.github.io/_posts/2020-08-30-learning-rollerblades-at-my-thirties.md

-For the next couple days we thought of progressing to asphalt ground, so we choose a closed street beside our place that usually people use it for skating and kids use it for cycling, we went there and tried the walk and gradually progressed to striding, slowing gaining confidence in moving our legs.
+For the next couple days we thought of progressing to asphalt ground, so we choose a closed street beside our place that usually people use it for skating and kids use it for cycling, we went there and tried the walk and gradually progressed to striding, slowly gaining confidence in moving our legs.

 I have to say it's fun to learn, and painful sometimes :D, but the feeling that you're on wheels and moving on them is awesome.